 8. Commercial Foraging.

-Wild food became fashionable in fancy restaurants, this led to a gold rush in and around London’s green spaces, which resulted in an unstableness quantity of fungi being remove from nature.
-Many boroughs reactions was to enforce complete picking bans through new local bylaws.
+Wild food became fashionable in fancy restaurants, this led to a gold rush in and around London’s green spaces, which resulted in an unstable quantity of fungi being removed from nature.
+Many boroughs reacted by enforcing complete picking bans through new local bylaws.
 Some famously restricted places are Epping Forest, Richmond Park, Wimbledon Common, Windsor Great Park and more.
 This of course has impacted responsible foragers and now foraging close to London could lead to a fine of up to £500 for picking 1 mushroom.
 The only place you can legally commercially forage in the UK is on private property.

 9. Private Property Advice.

 On private property you are not bound by the Countryside Act, however we still advise that you are sympathetic to the area and pick with respect, common sense and care.
-It is essential that before picking on private land that you have the landowner’s full permission.
+It is essential that before picking on private land, you have the landowner’s full permission.
 If you do see mushrooms on someone’s lawn, or a tree dripping with fruit that seem to be going to waste, then knock on that person’s door and ask if they wouldn’t mind you harvesting their bounty.
-You will likely be given a surprised look, but we have never had anyone upset with us asking.
+You will likely be given a surprised look, but we have never had anyone upset by us asking.
 If they are willing, ensure you only pick what they are happy for you to take.
-Often people have not realised what they have, and are pleased to be enlightened!
+Often people don’t realise what they have, and are pleased to be enlightened!